HomoCodens/catherd/README.md

 ## NOW
 * use separate paths for documents and store?
 	* set proper starting dirs in choosers
-* limit amount of text/lines in textareas
+* Ask for name when creating new item
+* lambdaify listenery
+  * How prevalent is java8 anyway?
+I mean, it's 2018
+* chipImplantedDate is not read in??
+* Can "Save" even if load failed

 ## Later
 * Document the living daylight out of everything (it's high time)
-* Ask for name when creating new item
 * icons galore
 * add default home to store when loading empty
-* lambdaify listenery
-  * How prevalent is java8 anyway?
-I mean, it's 2018
 * Small overview in editors?
 * use context menu items in main menu
 * menu separators?
 * width of stuff
-* chipImplantedDate is not read in??
 * content of Datenblätter (vet visits)
 * "About" window
-* Can "Save" even if load failed
 * keyboard shortcuts

 ## Maybe